Can Certain Vitamins Help Suppress Your Appetite?

 • Foods containing capsaicinoids (which makes foods, like red chili, spicy)

-In this study, obese men were encouraged to consume a diet rich in these foods.
+In this study, men with obesity were encouraged to consume a diet rich in these foods.
 This was referred to as a satiating diet and contained macronutrient ratios of 30 to 35 percent fat, 20 to 25 percent protein and 45 to 50 percent carbohydrates.

 Carbohydrate content needed to primarily come from unprocessed foods with a low glycemic index.
 Daily carbohydrate content also needed to incorporate over 25 grams of dietary fiber (more than the recommended daily value).
 Fat content had to primarily come from healthy unsaturated fats and not saturated or trans fats.
 This diet was also rich in essential micronutrients (particularly calcium).